wisdomoo/wyzXpense/README.md

-# The  MoneyMax
+# The  wyzXpense

-## MoneyMax is an Income and Expenses Tracking Web App
+## wyzXpense is an Income and Expenses Tracking Web App

 This is a web application for tracking income and expenses.
 It allows users to manage their financial transactions, categorize income and expenses, and generate reports.